jonmest/thumos-configr/README.md

     port: 3600
 ```

-Using Configr, the values could be accessed as such:
+Using Configr, the values could be accessed in this way:
 ```python
 cr = Configr("config.yaml")
 cr["configuration.mysql.host"]